Will I have to select one department to work in over the summer?

 How are assignments given out during the summer?

 A partner in each department coordinates all work assignments.
-In addition, the Summer Program Committee maintains a list of other projects, so that interested summer associates can avail themselves of work from other practice areas if they find themselves with 'down' time.
+In addition, the Recruiting Department maintains a list of other projects, so that interested summer associates can avail themselves of work from other practice areas if they find themselves with "down" time.

 Will I receive feedback?

-The attorneys with whom the summer associates work complete electronic evaluation forms for each assignment.
+The attorneys with whom the summer associates work complete evaluations for each assignment.
 At mid-summer and at the end of the program all summer associates receive formal evaluations of their work.
-All written work is reviewed by the attorneys in charge of the summer program.
+We also encourage attorneys to provide informal feedback to summer associates throughout the course of the program.

 Can we split our summer?